This page is updated with latest details about my leg. There are injury photos but they are behind links.

 A few people ask about the wound on my foot and the scar.
 So here is the wound a week after my operation.
 The stitches had to come out in January, as I had no way of getting out of my road due to the icy conditions.

-The latest treatments haven’t helped, four injections in 2015 made it so much worse, I now have neuraligia and masses more pain, even the weight of my duvet in the wrong place can cause agony without heavy painkillers.
+I four injections into my ankle joint in 2015 which made everything so much worse, It caused neuraligia and masses more pain, even the weight of my duvet on my leg caused agony without heavy painkillers.

 Two operations, eight different plaster or fibreglass casts, five courses of physiotherapy treatment, countless doctors, nurses, HCAs at eight different hospitals (plus a physio clinic in sports centre).
 Lots of painkillers of various types.